What is the Best Stump Grinder? (2023)

 Detail K2 OPG888E

-After extensive trials and tests, our team hails the Detail K2 OPG888E as our top recommendation on our list of best stump grinders.
+After extensive trials and tests, I hailed the Detail K2 OPG888E as my top recommendation on our list of best stump grinders.
 This unit has a 14 HP Kohler engine that is covered by a 3-year commercial warranty.

 The dual direct V-belt drive with high speeds of up to 3600 RPM.
 The unit powers through the tree stumps and the tension is easy to adjust with the EZ belt tension adjustment for simple use.